Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Experiments

 \subsection{AMI Attack in Real World}

 To highlight the effectiveness of AMI, we evaluate AMI in real-world multi-robot environments.
-To the best of our knowledge, this marks the first demonstration of adversarial policy in real-world.
+To the best of our knowledge, this is the first evaluation of adversarial policy in real world.
 As shown in Fig. \ref{phys-env}, we create an environment with 10 e-puck2 robots (Fig. \ref{fig:epuck}) \cite{mondada2009epuck} in an indoor playground (Fig. \ref{fig:playground}).
 The task is called \emph{rendezvous}, where robots are randomly dispersed in the arena and must gather together.
-To mitigate the impact of randomness in initialization of robot positions, we employ a within-subject experimental design, ensuring that for all compared methods, the e-puck2 robots start from the same position within each run.

 We train these robots using the widely adopted Sim2Real paradigm \cite{hofer2021sim2real} in the RL community, in which agents first learn their policy in a simulated environment before being deployed in the real world with fixed parameters.
 To evaluate attack performance, we present results from both simulated and real-world scenarios in Fig. \ref{phys-result}.
 Each method was tested 10 times in the real world, leading to several key findings: